Why do we want to hear, “I’m sorry.” And why a Narcissist isn’t sorry.

 3. Take action.

-1. If you feel angry, Furious, enraged, resentment.
+1. If you feel angry, Furious, enraged, or resentment.

 2. Clarify your perception or your procedure.
 You have a standard for your life that’s not being met.
 This cannot be getting met by you, or you feel your standard isn’t being met by someone else.